 Examine macroeconomics and the global finance system through the lens of social responsibility and the ethics of sustainable business in Switzerland and Greece.

-Gain a background in international banking and finance through a social justice lens via an experiential, case study approach.
+Gain a background in international banking and sustainable finance through a social justice lens via an experiential, case study approach.